 Yes!
 You may use dried cranberries instead of fresh ones if you wish.

-As I mentioned, I use a lot of cranberries in this recipe, so if you use dried cranberries instead of fresh, you use a lesser amount of them as specified in my recipe.
+As I mentioned, I use a lot of cranberries in this recipe, so if you use dried cranberries instead of fresh, you will use less of them, as specified in my recipe.

 Can I Use Frozen Cranberries?

 Yes, you may use frozen cranberries.
-Use the same amount of frozen cranberries as you would fresh ones.
+Use the same amount of frozen cranberries as you would fresh.

 How Do You Prepare Fresh Cranberries for Baking?